edenreich/gke-terraform/README.md

 ## Update Infrastructure

-Terraform idempotent code could run as many time as needed and keep track on the current state of the infrastructure, therefore in order to make changes (for example - remove nodes or delete nodes etc..) you need to:
+Terraform idempotent code could run as many time as needed and keep track on the current state of the infrastructure, therefore in order to make changes (for example - add nodes or delete nodes etc..) you need to:

 1. Modifiy the configurations .tf files.